joergkrause/nyaf/docs/md/docs/lib/jsx.md

 JSX.createElement('div', {'class': 'sidebar'})
 ~~~

 If you want to test out how some specific JSX is converted into JavaScript, you can try out the online [Babel compiler](https://babeljs.io/repl).
-Be aware that in case of any JSX oriented tools not explicitly configured for **@nyaf** may create the code with the namespace `React`.
+Be aware that in case of any JSX oriented tools not explicitly configured for **ny@f** may create the code with the namespace `React`.
 In fact, the online Babel transpiler creates something like this:

 ~~~js
 React.createElement("div", {